yehogwon/keratorch/README.md

 ## Milestones

-> 🔥 **Feature, Not a Bug**: It should be tested if networks operate properly without batch.
+> 🔥 **Feature, Not a Bug**
+> - It should be tested if networks operate properly without batch.
+> - The gradient is not accumulated, which may cause problems when the same variable is used in different layers.

 - [x] 🌟 Array class supporting auto gradient calculation
   - [x] Basic array class